Sessions excludes domestic, gang violence from asylum claims

 Sessions sent the case back to an immigration judge, whose ruling can be appealed to the Justice Department’s Board of Immigration Appeals and then to a federal appeals court, Musalo said.
 She anticipates other cases in the pipeline may reach the appeals court first.

-U.S. Sen. Dianne Feinstein, a California Democrat, said the decision was “despicable and should be immediately reversed.”
-And 15 former immigration judges and Board of Immigration Appeals members signed a letter calling Sessions’ decision “an affront to the rule of law.”
+Fifteen former immigration judges signed a letter calling Sessions’ decision “an affront to the rule of law.”

-“For reasons understood only by himself, the Attorney General today erased an important legal development that was universally agreed to be correct,” the former judges wrote.
+“For reasons understood only by himself, the Attorney General today erased an important legal development that was universally agreed to be correct,” they wrote.
 “Today we are deeply disappointed that our country will no longer offer legal protection to women seeking refuge from terrible forms of domestic violence from which their home countries are unable or unwilling to protect them.”

 The decision came hours after Sessions’ latest criticism on the asylum system in which he and other administration officials consider rife with abuse.
 The cases can take years to resolve in backlogged immigration courts that Sessions oversees and applicants often are released on bond in the meantime.